briankrznarich/jmdictdb/README.txt

         Renames the "jmnew" database produced above to "jmdict", making it accessible to all the tools and cgi scripts.

+   web:
+        Copies the cgi and necessary library files to the the "production" location from where they can be served by a web server.
+The default location is ~/public_html/.
+See Step #10 below.

    There are similar sets of data/* and load* targets for loading JMnedict, the Examples file and Kanjidic2 (though